goauthentik/authentik/website/integrations/services/dokuwiki/index.md

 Note the _client ID_ and _client secret_, then save the provider.
 If you need to retrieve these values, you can do so by editing the provider.

-You will need to include the _offline access_ scope both in authentik and DokuWiki to allow Dokuwiki to use refersh tokens.
-Otherwise you will need to log in again as soon as the access token expires.
+To prevent users from needing to log in again as soon as the access token expires, include the _offline_access_ scope in both authentik and DokuWiki.
+This scope allows DokuWiki to use refresh tokens.

 ### Application